 Profitable: The right content at the right time to the right person drives conversions

 By now you might be convinced that smart content sounds, well, smart.
-But how do you achieve this highly specialised and targeted strategy?
+But how do you achieve this highly specialized and targeted strategy?
 Below we’ll go through some building blocks you should know about and have in place to get started.

 Without a plan, you won’t get anywhere.
 First off, decide what you’re trying to achieve with your marketing and your digital experiences.
-What content makes sense to personalise and target to your preferred groups, what content should be present for everyone?
+What content makes sense to personalize and target to your preferred groups, what content should be present for everyone?

 Also, you must go through the hard and tedious work of defining buyer personas, map and tag your current and future content, and set up logic to determine what will be shown to whom, and where.

 You should be aware that the users of your digital experiences vary widely, from completely anonymous visitors to logged-in customers, and that the different levels present different challenges and advantages.
-This fact is independent of industry and work function.
+This is independent of industry and work function.

 Anonymous users: It is obviously difficult to present smart content to completely anonymous users.
 A user is anonymous if it’s the first time he or she visits your digital experiences, if it’s a new computer or if cookies have been erased, or if he or she uses anti-tracking software.

 It’s not completely impossible to do something reasonable with this kind of user level.
-Most anonymous users, except the ones who _really_ want to hide their every digital footprint, leave their IP address.
+Most anonymous users—except the ones who really want to hide their every digital footprint—leave their IP address.
 Mind you, IP could be troublesome, so use this with caution.